dictadata/xlsx-junction/README.md

 ```javascript
 const storage = require("@dictadata/storage-junctions");
 const XlsxJunction = require("@dictadata/xlsx-junction");

 storage.use("xlsx", XlsxJunction);
 storage.use('xls', XlsxJunction);
 storage.use('ods', XlsxJunction);
 ```

-Then a junction can be created as needed in the app using a SMT definition.
+Then a junction can be created as needed in the app using an SMT definition.

 ```javascript
 const storage = require("@dictadata/storage-junctions");